Joris-debug/code_camp-idle_game/Idle_Game/app/src/main/java/com/example/idle_game/data/repositories/BluetoothRepository.md

    Bluetooth scans take about 12 seconds.
 Be sure to call `stopBluetoothScan()` after you’re done discovering devices.
    All devices that were found can be obtained by calling `getDiscoveredDevices()`.
 ### Note
 `getPairedDevices()` as well as `getDiscoveredDevices()` will give you access to instances of BluetoothDevice.
 You will need the desired device object for the next step.
 For the discovery process to work, Bluetooth must be enabled, and you need the following permissions:
 * BLUETOOTH_ADVERTISE
 * BLUETOOTH_SCAN
 * BLUETOOTH_CONNECT
+These permissions are required for all the remaining steps.
+## Start a connection
+To start a connection, one device will act as the server, while the other will act as the client.
+A device can become a server by calling the function `listenOnServerSocket()`.
+You can check if a client has successfully connected to the server by calling `todo()`, which returns `true` in that case, and `false` otherwise.

+The client, on the other hand, needs to call the function `connectFromClientSocket(dev)`.
+`dev` should be the instance of `BluetoothDevice` discussed in the **Discover Devices** section.
+If done correctly, a connection should now be established.
+## Transmit Data
+Everything we have done so far has led us to the most important aspect of a Bluetooth connection:
+sharing data between the devices.
+To do so, you can call the functions `write(message)` and `read()`.
+`write()` takes a message as a `String`.
+You can read the message on the receiver side by calling `read()`,
+which reads everything from the buffer and returns it as a `String`.
+## Closing a Connection
+All good things must come to an end.
+Sooner or later, your devices must part ways.
+To ensure that your repository keeps working as intended, call the function `closeConnection()` on both devices.